-To recover from some unexpected situations like human errors, Disk failure or RAID, Corruption of file systems, we need a good backup plan.
-The following Top 15 Free Open Source Backup Software for Ubuntu/Linux, which we are going to discuss, is very much helpful to avoid these types of situations.
+We need a good backup plan to recover from unexpected situations like human errors, Disk failure or RAID, and corruption of file systems.
+The following Free Open Source Backup Software for Ubuntu/Linux, which we will discuss, is very helpful to avoid these situations.

-But before going to our main discussion, let’s discuss some necessary things we need to know about backup software.
+But before our main discussion, let’s discuss some necessary things we need to know about backup software.

-Open source software – we should use software that has the source code is available and may be free and have the authentication for modifying.
-It will help us ensure that we can recover data if the vendor/project stopped working on software or refused to provide patches.
+- Open source software: we should use software with the source code available, which may be free and have the authentication for modification.
+It will help us ensure that we can recover data if the vendor/project stops working on software or refuses to provide patches.

-Cross-platform support –We need to ensure that backup software will work on all OS platforms on all desktop and server operating systems.
+- Cross-platform support: We must ensure that backup software will work on all OS platforms on all desktop and server operating systems.

-Data format – We need to check that if It has an open data format that ensures that we can recover data if the vendor or project stopped.
+- Data format: We need to check that It has an open data format that ensures we can recover data if the vendor or project stops.

-Auto-changers – Auto-changer is a backup device.
-They include a library, near-line storage also autoloader.
-Auto-changers allows us automatic loading task, mounting, and labeling backup media.
+- Auto-changers: Auto-changer is a backup device.
+They include a library, near-line storage, and an autoloader.
+Auto-changers allow us to load tasks, mounts, and label backup media.

-Backup media – Before starting, we need to make sure about backup of our data in other external files.
+- Backup media: Before starting, we need to ensure data backup in other external files.

-Database support – We need to make sure all backup software can backup database servers such as MySQL or Oracle.
+- Database support: We need to ensure all backup software can backup database servers such as MySQL or Oracle.

 Best Backup Software for Linux

-Here we are coming with the Top 15 Best Backup Software for Linux.
-This list is a generic order and doesn’t follow any sequence.
+Here, we have listed the 18 Best Backup Software for Linux.
+This list is in a generic order and doesn’t follow any sequence.

 It also supports a wide range of professional backup devices and tape libraries.
 Administrators and operators can configure the system via a command-line console, GUI, or web interface.
-Its back-end is a catalog of information that is stored in MySQL, PostgreSQL, or SQLite.
+Its back end is a catalog of information stored in MySQL, PostgreSQL, or SQLite.

 - Backport code from BEE